shawn-y-sun/Customer_Analytics_Retail/README.md

 ![image](https://user-images.githubusercontent.com/77659538/110481794-e83b3e80-8122-11eb-9438-02b1742b8e84.png)

 🔶 Insights: each component shows a dimension of individual features
-- Component 1: represents the career focusness by relating to income, occupation, and settlement size
+- Component 1: represents the career focuses by relating to income, occupation, and settlement size
-- Component 2: represents the individual education and life style by relating to sex, marital status, and education
+- Component 2: represents the individual education and lifestyle by relating to sex, marital status, and education
 - Component 3: represents the level of experience (work&life) by relating to marital status, age, and occupation

 #### K-Means Clustering with PCA